ArtieFuzzz/Raven0/Privacy Policy.md

 ## Data Collection

-We do not collect any data.
+We only collect the following data:
+- Guild IDs
+- User IDs

+We only use this data for server configurations or user configurations.

 ## Infrastructure

 * How can user contact us to for issue? or error on code?

-> They can contact me on discord: ArtieFuzzz#8298.
+> Contact me on discord: ArtieFuzzz#8298.